What Is The Manual Physical Therapy?

 Manual therapy at PDR

-Before performing any type of hands on treatment, our therapist will conduct a full assessment of bones, muscles as well as blood and nerve supply in the affected area.
-Depending on results, we can implement one or a combination of different manual therapy techniques.
+Before performing any type of hands-on treatment, our therapist will conduct a full assessment of bones, muscles as well as blood and nerve supply in the affected area.
+Depending on the results, we can implement one or a combination of different manual therapy techniques.
 Your treatment plan will be fitted to your unique needs and utilize the best physical therapy procedures for your specific conditions.